kaisenlinux/manpages-dev/category/Mount/mount.md

        The option -l adds labels to this listing.
 See below.

    Indicating the device and filesystem
        Most devices are indicated by a filename (of a block special device), like /dev/sda1, but there are other possibilities.
 For example, in the case of an NFS mount, device may look like knuth.cwi.nl:/dir.

        The  device names of disk partitions are unstable; hardware reconfiguration, and adding or removing a device can cause changes in names.
-This is the reason why it's strongly recom‐ mended to use filesystem or partition identifiers like UUID or LABEL.
+This is the reason why it's strongly rec‐ ommended to use filesystem or partition identifiers like UUID or LABEL.
 Currently supported identifiers (tags):

               LABEL=label
                      Human readable filesystem identifier.
 See also -L.